Low (band): Personal lives

-George Alan Sparhawk (born 1968 or 1969) and Mimi Jo Parker (1967–2022) first met while attending grade school in a small town outside of Bemidji, Minnesota.
-They married and moved to Duluth, where they formed the band.
-They had two children, Hollis and Cyrus and are members of the Church of Jesus Christ of Latter-day Saints, about which Sparhawk has said, "our spiritual beliefs encompass our whole life and understanding of who we are and what we do."
-Prior to moving to Minnesota at the age of nine, Sparhawk lived in Seattle.
+George Alan Sparhawk moved from Seattle to Minnesota when he was nine years old.
+He met Mimi Jo Parker (1967–2022) while they were both students at the same grade school in the small town of Clearbrook, Minnesota outside of Bemidji.
+They married and moved to Duluth, where they formed Low.
+Sparhawk is, and Parker was, a member of the Church of Jesus Christ of Latter-day Saints, about which Sparhawk said, "Our spiritual beliefs encompass our whole life and understanding of who we are and what we do."

 Sparhawk has done charity work with the Maasai tribe in Kenya.
-After a friend of his became a friend of the village of Namuncha, he played a Christmas show in order to raise funds to build a school there, where students had previously been meeting in the shade outside.
+After a friend of his became a friend of the village of Namuncha, Sparhawk played a Christmas show to raise funds to build a school there, where students had previously been meeting in the shade outside.
 He calls the experience of visiting the Maasai one of the most spiritual of his life.

-Parker died on November 5, 2022.
-She was diagnosed with cancer in December 2020, but she did not disclose her illness until the next summer, when the band was forced to cancel multiple dates.
-In addition to Sparhawk, she is survived by their children, Hollis and Cyrus; her mother; and her sisters, Cindy Elam and Wanda Larson.
+Parker was diagnosed with cancer in December 2020.
+She did not disclose her illness until mid-2021, when Low was forced to cancel multiple tour dates.
+She died on November 5, 2022.

-Her death was announced by the band's official Twitter account on November 6 with the message: "Friends, it's hard to put the universe into language and into a short message, but she passed away last night, surrounded by family and love, including yours.
+Low announced Parker's death on their Twitter account on November 6 with the message: "Friends, it's hard to put the universe into language and into a short message, but she passed away last night, surrounded by family and love, including yours.
 Keep her name close and sacred.
 Share this moment with someone who needs you.
 Love is indeed the most important thing."